TIBCOSoftware/snappydata/README.md

 val airlineCodeDF = snappyContext.createTable("AIRLINEREF", "row", schema, Map())
 ```
 #### Step 2 - Create column table, row table and load data

->
-> Default airline data shipped with product is of 15 MB compressed size.
-To download the larger data set run this command from the shell:
->> $ ./download_full_airlinedata.sh destFolder
-> Then, set the following parameter before starting the job.
+> To run the scripts with full airline data set, set the following config parameter to point at the data set that you had downloaded in Step 1.
->> export APP_PROPS="airline_file=destFolder"
+>> export APP_PROPS="airline_file=full_dataset_folder"

 SQL scripts to create and load column and row tables.
 To do the same thing via Scala API, submit CreateAndLoadAirlineDataJob to create row and column tables.
 See more details about jobs and job submission [here.](./docs/jobs.md).